Breaking / Developing story

 After Safe-Parking Exit, Palo Alto RV Tow Raises Questions About Grace, Disability, and Public-Space Enforcement

-VINI News founder Vinita Duniphin says Palo Alto police had her RV towed on June 1, 2026 after she asked for a few hours to move it, go to DMV, drive it, or arrange AAA towing.
-The incident is now part of a broader VINI News reporting file on vehicle homes, safe-parking exits, disability, and public-space enforcement.
+VINI News founder Vinita Duniphin says Palo Alto police impounded her RV for expired tags on June 1, 2026 after she asked for a few hours to move it, go to DMV, drive it, or arrange AAA towing.
+New reporting raises questions about towing costs, release barriers, disability, vehicle homes, and whether reasonable alternatives were available before a home-on-wheels was removed.

 This is a developing story.
-VINI News is seeking records and comment from the Palo Alto Police Department, the City of Palo Alto, the towing company, and any public or private entity involved in the decision to tow the RV.
+VINI News is seeking records and comment from the Palo Alto Police Department, the City of Palo Alto, the towing company, and any public or private entity involved in the decision to impound the RV for expired tags.

 Quick read: facts and chronology

-• Later June 1, 2026: Duniphin says she was charging her phone nearby.
-When she returned, Palo Alto police and a tow operator were present and the RV was being towed.
+- Later June 1, 2026: Duniphin says she was charging her phone nearby.
+When she returned, Palo Alto police and a tow operator were present and the RV was being impounded and towed for expired tags.

-• Public process question: Palo Alto’s public abandoned-vehicle information says its 72-hour public-street process normally includes a written warning notice and a return at least 72 hours later.
-VINI News has not yet verified what authority was used in this incident or whether officials relied on a different rule, property status, parking restriction, safety concern, registration issue, or tow authority.
+- Public process question: Palo Alto’s public abandoned-vehicle information says its 72-hour public-street process normally includes a written warning notice and a return at least 72 hours later.
+VINI News has not yet verified the precise authority used in this incident or whether officials relied on expired-tags registration authority, a different rule, property status, parking restriction, safety concern, or another tow authority.

 Disclosure